armincosta/CryptoTraderAIHelperTool/README.md

 2) The python code sofware is located in folder "src" that contains also auxiliary folders needed for execution.
 The scripts must be run from the command shell within the "src" folder.

+The auxiliary folders are:
+- logs: contain the log files of the trades)
+- GAINS: contain a "GAINS.csv" file with the listed gains or losses of the trades executed

 # How to Run the software

 1) Choose the MODE of execution for your trade (see MODE parameter)

 2) Define the proper parameters for the crypto token you want to trade.

 NOTE: Each Token might have individual parameter settings according to market conditions (volume, speed, price jumps, etc....).
 For example if you set a too tight stop limit increase threshold, it's likely that your stop limit orders are executed immediately if the price makes instant jumps (this happens frequently in the initial momentum when a token starts to be traded actively, especially if the trade volume is low initially.

 To run the software just open the command shell or terminal and execute the python script contained in the 'src' folder with the desired parameters.

-Example:
+Run Trade Example:

 Run a BUY trade with mode BUYFAST, on token %MyToken% with 730 BUSD .
 No initial STOP LIMIT setting (-1).
-Polling timing interval set to 0 seconds.
-Trigger an automatic SELL wehn the amount gained reaches
+The polling timing interval is set to 0 seconds (optimal for fast actions).
+Trigger an automatic SELL wehn the amount gained reaches 30 BUSD.

 ```
 python3.6 detectorTraderAIExecutor.py ONCE BUYFAST %MyToken%BUSD 730 -1 -1 0 30
 ```

-# Configuration Parameter settings
+# Configuration Parameters

-The following parameters can be set according to your trading strategy or mode of operation.
+The following parameters can be set according to your trading strategy or MODE of operation.

 **Parameter Syntax:**